 The Georgia Planning Act requires that cities and counties maintain comprehensive plans that help shape future growth.
 These plans generally recognize the physical, economic, social, political and aesthetic factors of a community and are developed in a process that includes intensive analysis and robust public engagement.

 A comprehensive plan typically includes a long-range scope (at least 20 years) and provides the overall guiding principles for a community’s growth and development.
-As an example, the Atlanta Region’s Plan serves as the comprehensive plan for the Atlanta region.

 ARC Offers Community Planning Services